strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 To do this, we can leverage `debounceTime` with a value of 0 directly after the `combineLatest`.
 This will make sure only the last value is passed through to the `switchMap` and this after the call stack has been cleared.

+**Note:** If you do not know what the call stack is, watch one of my favorite talks ever by Philip Roberts that covers it <a href="https://www.youtube.com/watch?v=8aGhZQkoFbQ" target="_blank">here</a>.

 Let's put this in steps again to make it clear.

 - `combineLatest` holds the last values from all source streams (in the gif, the begin scenario was, limit = 8, offset = 2)